 You can’t expect employees at your medical practice to work hard if you don’t do so yourself.
 On a daily basis, let your employees see how hard you are working.
 A positive, upbeat, can-do attitude on the part of the boss can be contagious too, so try to maintain one as well.

-Arm Them with the Right Tools
+Give Them The Right Tools

 Running a productive and effective medical practice is about more than making sure that employees are completing their assigned duties.
 By taking a few additional steps to engage and motivate your employees, you will be able to reach new levels of success.